The Ultimate Travel Guide to Tasiilaq

 TIP: If you visit the “dog towns” remember that Greenlandic sled dogs are not pets.
 You must never approach an adult dog without its owner giving you permission to do so, though playing with the puppies that run under your feet is generally fine.

 At first glance, the Tasiilaq branch looks like any other post office in Greenland.
 However, if you are at all interested in stamps or you are a stamp collector (philatelist), you will want to spend some time here.
 The country’s stamp fabrication facility (called “Filatelia”) operates out of the back office, which is why this remote location contains such an extended selection of Greenlandic stamps.

 TIP: For the serious collector, this is one of the best places to find the first day of issuing stamped envelopes.

 The large Pilersuisoq

 Pilersuisoq is a chain of supermarkets that service the smaller towns and settlements throughout Greenland.
-It may seem like an odd inclusion in an exploration of town, but these supermarkets are a key meeting place for the community and must stock absolutely everything.
+It may seem like an odd inclusion in an exploration of the town, but these supermarkets are a key meeting place for the community and must stock absolutely everything.
 For this reason, the large Pilersuisoq in Tasiilaq is a fascinating insight into daily life in remote East Greenland.

-TIP: Keep an eye out for everything from rifles and reindeer antler to your more typical grocery items.
+TIP: Keep an eye out for everything from rifles and reindeer antlers to your more typical grocery items.
 This is also a great place to buy delectable pastries, and you may find locals selling all sorts of odds and ends outside, including souvenirs.